isomerpages/nlb-biblioasia/index.md

   - infopic:
       title: A cooking show that dishes out history from old recipes
       subtitle: "video: From Book to Cook"
-      description: "What does a 1969 Chinese recipe for noodles have to do with a murukku press? "
+      description: What does a 1969 Chinese recipe for noodles have to do with a murukku press?
       button: Singapore’s old recipes
       url: /videos/from-book-to-cook
       image: "/images/Videos: From Book to Cook/Milk Noodle Soup pg 18-19.jpg"